Coops

 run-chicken

-The owner of Run Chicken, Jure Markic, is proud of its young but fast-growing business.
-He is an innovative engineer that started producing the Run Chicken coop door T12 in 2019 before producing an even better product, the T40.
-In 2021 the T50 model was launched and received an updated version in 2022.
-In 2023 Run Chicken launched a new product: the Run Chicken Indoor Feeder.
+The owner of Run Chicken, Jure Markic, is proud of his young but fast-growing business.
+He is an innovative engineer who started producing the first Run-Chicken coop doors in 2019.

 share